 The foods include infant formula, infant cereal, milk, cheese, cereal, eggs, Vitamin C enriched juice, dry beans and peas, and peanut butter.
 Amounts are prescribed based on appropriateness for age and/or condition.
-Women who are exclusively breastfeeding receive an enhanced food package assignment that includes tuna.
+Women who are exclusively breastfeeding receive an enhanced food package.

 Children 1-5 years of age, up to 5 years of age